lenmetson/speech-time/data_pres/README.md

 ## Section 1: Workflow and data retrival

+* Workflow philosphy - reproducible research (LEN)
+  * What: we want the entire project to be able to be run by any user on any machine, with no cost to themselves
+  * Why reproducible
+  * Show work-flow
+  * Show GitHub and how we interact with it
+    * External reasons;
+      * Reproducibliy, transpatency
+    * Internal reason;
+      * Collaboration, version control, file backup

  * Show work flow, GitHub set up
  * External reasons:
    *  Reproducibility, transparency
  * Internal reasons:
  * Collaboration, version control, backup

 * How do we get the data?